splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 <summary><b>Example</b></summary>
 <div markdown="1">

-A **minimum balance** is the minimum amount of money that customer has to keep on their balance, maintaining a minimum balance will allow customer to avoid being blocked on the next day after Billing due.
+**Minimum balance** is a minimum amount of money that customer has to keep on their balance, maintaining a minimum balance will allow customer to avoid being blocked on the next day after *Billing due*.
 It means a customer balance cannot drop below the specified amount at any time during billing cycle.

-For instance, a customer uses some Internet service (e.g. its price is R100) and has the next settings on Billing overview tab:
+For instance, a customer uses some Internet service (e.g. its price is R100) and has the next settings on the *Billing overview* tab:
 - Billing day = 1;
 - Billing due = 15;

 The recurring invoice will be auto generated on the 1st day of next month.
-And imagine that customer will pay R100 for the invoice on the same day.
+Let's say that a customer will pay R100 for the invoice on the same day when the invoice is created.

-If we have `0` (zero) value as a minimum balance requirement, a customer won't be blocked, because their balance will be equal to the set value.
+- If we have `0` (zero) value as a minimum balance requirement, a customer won't be blocked, because their balance will be equal to the set value.

-If customer balance becomes negative, customer will be blocked on the 16th day of the month.
+- If a customer balance becomes negative, customer will be blocked on the 16th day of the month.

 ![image](min_balance_4.png)

-If we have `50` value as a minimum balance requirement, a customer need to pay R150 for the invoice to keep R50 on the balance to avoid blocking.
+- If we have `50` value as a minimum balance requirement, a customer need to pay R150 for the invoice to keep R50 on the balance to avoid blocking.
 If a customer has less than 50 on the balance, they will be blocked.

 ![image](min_balance_3.png)

-If we have `-50` value as a minimum balance requirement, a customer can pay only R50 for the invoice, because it's allowed to have a negative balance, but no less (`-60`, `-70` etc.) than`-50`.
+- If we have `-50` value as a minimum balance requirement, a customer can pay only R50 for the invoice, because it's allowed to have a negative balance, but no less (`-60`, `-70` etc.) than`-50`.
 Pay attention, if a customer pays R60, the account balance will be `-40` that is acceptable value.
 Even if a customer pays the full price for the invoice, the account balance will be equal to `0` and, as a result, a zero value will be greater than allowed minimal balance.

 ![image](min_balance_1.png)